superfaceai/passport-twitter-oauth2/examples/with-typescript/README.md

-# Plain JavaScript example for Passport Twitter OAuth 2.0 Strategy
+# TypeScript example for Passport Twitter OAuth 2.0 Strategy

+This is a TypeScript example with Passport and `@superfaceai/passport-twitter-oauth2` packages on Express server.
+The logic is the same as in [basic-usage example](../basic-usage/): After a successful login, the application shows user profile information and logs the access token to a console.

+Additional type dependecies for Node.js, Express, Passport, and passport-session are added for correct type checking.

 Check [`@superfaceai/passport-twitter-oauth2`](https://github.com/superfaceai/passport-twitter-oauth2) for more info about the package and [step-by-step tutorial](https://superface.ai/blog/twitter-oauth2-passport) on setting up the Twitter application.